rerun-io/rerun/docs/content/howto/visualization/configure-viewer-through-code.md

 -   `Blueprint`: The root object that represents the entire Viewer layout.
 -   `Container`: A layout object that contains other containers or views.
--   `SpaceView`: A view object that represents a single view of the data.
+-   `View`: A view object that represents a single view of the data.

-Both containers and spaceviews should be used via typed subclasses instead.:
+Both containers and views should be used via typed subclasses instead.:

 -   `Container` has subclasses: `Horizontal`, `Vertical`, `Grid`, and `Tabs`.
--   `SpaceView` has subclasses: `BarChartView`, `Spatial2DView`, `Spatial3DView`, `TensorView`,
+-   `View` has subclasses: `BarChartView`, `Spatial2DView`, `Spatial3DView`, `TensorView`,
     `TextDocumentView`, `TextLogView`, and `TimeSeriesView`.

 These paths can be combined hierarchically to create a complex Viewer layout.